dgroomes/hibernate-playground/caching/README.md

 of Hibernate's caching behavior by supplying a top-down example Java program with SQL-statement logging.

 This example leans on logging to illuminate the going-ons of Hibernate's behavior.
 Please be diligent and patient as you read the logs.
-Our eyes often glaze over when looking at the overwhelming wall of framework logs.
+Our eyes often glaze over when looking at an overwhelming wall of framework logs.
 Especially as your usage of Hibernate extends into features like HQL, the Criteria API and other things, the logs become obtuse.
 But, if you can be patient, you will be rewarded with a deeper understanding of how Hibernate works.